3 Simple Ways to Alleviate Patient Mistrust

 Trust in the healthcare system is at an all-time low—only 34% of Americans have “great confidence” in medical leaders, as compared to 73% in 1966.
 So if you are a health professional, you're wise to assume patient mistrust, rather than the other way around.
 Depending on your role and the setting, mistrust can present itself in very different ways.
-But I've learned that you can respond effectively to patient mistrust in any scenario using three simple communication techniques.
+But you can respond effectively to patient mistrust in any scenario using three simple communication techniques.

 The case of Mr. Rodriguez